getnextsdk/hiring/roles/cloud-engineer/challenges.md

 Hello and welcome, these are our assignments for the Cloud Engineer role.

-In order to proceed with the interview, we would like you to pick just **one** of the below and follow the instructions.
+In order to proceed with the interview, we would like you to pick just **one** of the below options and follow the instructions.

-These are designed to be completed within a short time frame, you will be judged on your ability to communicate clearly and the quality of your implementation design.
+The options are designed to be completed within a short time frame, you will be judged on your ability to communicate clearly and the quality of your implementation design.
 We will not be judging formatting, so really focus on the content (text, images and graphs) more than presentation.

 The implementation design should include at minimum these parts: